 Tafon felt stunned by what the Archmage said shaking his head in disbelieve.
 “Sir you expect too much of me I know some magic it is true, but I doubt I can be of much use to you or your daughter.”
 To this Elvira grunted in agreement.

-“You must go with Elvira Haddenspor is in danger, and that danger may spread to encompass your homeland there are dark forces at work.
+“You must go with Elvira, Haddenspor is in danger, and that danger may spread to encompass your homeland.
+There are dark forces at work.
 I do not yet know who they are, but they have allies everywhere even here within Haddenspor and my tower.”
 He paused Tafon felt the Archmage's words send shivers down his spine there was no doubt in Tafon’s mind he was deadly serious.
-“It is their allies that have managed to deceive and imprison me in this crystal.
+“It is these allies that have managed to deceive and imprison me in this crystal.